The integral Schur-Weyl-Sergeev duality: Introduction

 This paper is organized as follows.
-We introduce the Sergeev superalgebra $\SerA$ and queer Schur superalgebra $\Qqsc$ and its standard basis degenerated from $\Qqqsc$ \cite{DW1} in Section 2 .
-Referring some formulas for Hecke algebra in \cite{DGZ} and the definition of the standard basis of $\Qqsc$, we concentrate on the study of the formulas with respect to Sergeev superalgebra in Section 3, and then applying these formulas, we achieve the main multiplication formulas associated with some elements of the standard basis of $\Qqsc$ in Section 4.
-That is the fundamental and key step for the realization of $\Uqn$.
-Although $Q(n,r)$ is a subalgebra of $S(n|n,r)$, the process becomes drastically sophisticated because of the elements in symmetric group and Clifford superalgebra stirring together.
-Since we need to reconstruct a subalgebra of the direct product of $\Qqsc$ for all $r\geq 0$ latterly, it is necessary to depict these queer Schur superalgebras in a united form.
-In Section 5, we construct the consistent spanning set of queer Schur superalgebras and study the multiplication formulas among some of its elements specially associated with the generators of $\Uqn$, and then we find one of its subset whose elements satisfy the relations in the presentation of $\Qqsc$ in \cite{DW2} in Section 6.
-We conjecture that it will be a matrix presentation of $\Qqsc$.
-We will consider this problem and the applications in the following paper.
-In Section 7, referring the BLM type realization of $U_q(\mathfrak{gl}_n)$, we reconstruct a superalgebra isomorphic to $\Uqn$ from the direct product of $\Qqsc$ for all $r\geq 0$.
-This superalgebra is with a basis with explicit multiplication formulas, which is significant for developing the structure and representation theory and the applications of $\qn$.
+We recall the Sergeev superalgebra $\SerA$, the queer Schur superalgebra $\Qnr$ and its standard basis in Section \ref{sec_qschur}.
+Then we concentrate on the study of some preliminary formulas with respect to the Sergeev superalgebra in Section \ref{sec_sergeev}.
+By applying these formulas, Section \ref{sec_mul_qschur} gives the main multiplication formulas, which will be used for the realization of $\Uqn$ via $\Qnr$.
+In order to construct a superalgebra isomorphic to $\Uqn$, it is necessary to draw these queer Schur superalgebras in a unified form.
+In Section \ref{sec_spanning}, we construct some uniform spanning set for {$\Qnr$} and study their uniform multiplication formulas among some of its elements especially the generators, then we achieve a matrix presentation of $\Qnr$ which is equivalent to the one in \cite{DW2}.
+In Section \ref{sec_realization}, referring to the BLM type realization of $U_q(\mathfrak{gl}_n)$, based on the result of Section \ref{sec_spanning}, we construct a superalgebra {$\USn$} isomorphic to $\Uqn$ from the direct product of $\Qnr$ for all $r\geq 0$.
+This superalgebra has a basis with explicit multiplication formulas.
+In the last section, identifying $\Uqn$ with {$\USn$} and applying the multiplication formulas in Section \ref{sec_spanning}, we get a {$\ZZ$}-subsuperalgebra of {$\Uqn$}, which is the Kostant {$\ZZ$}-form of $\Uqn$, and then achieve the Schur-Weyl-Sergeev duality over $\ZZ$.

-Throughout the article, as in \cite{DW2}, we regard $\mathbb{Z}_2=\{0,1\}$ as a subset of $\mathbb{Z}$ for a matix or an $n$-tuple with entries in $\mathbb{Z}_2$, and all the objects and problems considered is over the field $\mathbb{C}$.
-We always assume that $n$ and $r$ are positive integers.
+For the quantum case, Olshanski constructed a quantum deformation $\Uqqn$ of $\Uqn$, and established the quantum Schur-Weyl-Sergeev duality in \cite{Ol}.
+Du and Wan investigated queer $q$-Schur superalgebras $\QqscR$ via their presentations in \cite{DW2}, building on the Drinfeld-Jimbo type presentation of $\Uqqn$ in \cite{GJKK,LS}.
+Recently, Du, Lin and Zhou obtained a new realisation of $\Uqqn$ by directly constructing the regular representation via $v$-differential operators in \cite{DLZ}.
+This approach does not use queer $q$-Schur superalgebras.
+All these results suggest the existence of an integral Schur-Weyl-Sergeev duality in the quantum case.
+We hope to tackle this problem in the near future.